 Q. Who formed the NDA and voted in the board?
 Are board members paid?
 If I give my email address but later want to opt-out, what do I do?

 A. NDA is an outcome of the inaugural North American Whitetail Summit, held in May 2014 in Branson, Missouri.
 That’s where the call went out to form an umbrella organization to unify deer hunters and other stakeholders, to address the many issues facing deer and deer hunting.
 A steering committee comprised of a variety of stakeholders (industry, press, conservation groups, researchers, and hunters) organized that event, and members of the same committee helped to establish the Board of Directors.

 Opting out of NDA membership is straightforward.
 Just as you can join quickly and at no cost, so, too, can you opt out at any time by clicking “unsubscribe” in your weekly NDA newsletter.

 Q. What are the key priorities of NDA?

 A. The first NDA strategic plan was completed May 2016 by the organization’s staff and board of directors, with the help of several outside deer and industry experts from around the country.
-It is anticipated that this plan will be updated in 2018.
-Out of that process, six key priorities were established.
-Those priorities are:
+The plan was updated in 2018 and the following key priorities were established: